ArsenJavaEE/spring-mvc-examples/bookstore-example-with-mvc/README.md

 This code base supports latest Spring 4.1.7.RELEASE version.

-In this sample, we demonstrated a simple Bookstoree application using Spring MVC.It demonstrate how to build a Spring MVC application using a TDD approach.
+In this sample, we demonstrated a simple Bookstoree application using Spring MVC.
+It demonstrate how to build a Spring MVC application using a TDD approach.

 * To run the DAO Layer testcase run